douglassimonsen/pbi_parsers/docs/docs/index.md

 ## Functionality

 !!! info "Rust Implementation"
-    Although the library is primarily implemented in Python, there are plans to implement a Rust version for performance and efficiency.
+    Although the library is primarily implemented in Python, there are plans to implement a Rust version for performance and additional type-safety.

 - DAX
     * [x] Lexer